acmucsd/membership-portal/README.md

 5. Create a new `.env` file using [`.env.example`](https://github.com/acmucsd/membership-portal/blob/master/.env.example) as a template: `cp .env.example .env`.
 6. Fill out the `.env`.
 See the [example file below](#sample-env).
 7. Run the containerized service(s) (e.g. Postgres): `docker-compose up -d`.
 8. Initialize the database: `npm run db:migrate`.
 9. Populate the database: `npm run db:seed`.
 10. Start the Node app: `npm run dev`.

 if(`npm install` does not work):

 4. Install yarn first, it is a package manager (you can find it at https://yarnpkg.com).
 After that, install the necessary dependencies using: `yarn install`.
 5. Create a new `.env` file using [`.env.example`](https://github.com/acmucsd/membership-portal/blob/master/.env.example) as a template: `cp .env.example .env`.
 6. Fill out the `.env`.
 See the [example file below](#sample-env).
 7. Run the containerized service(s) (e.g. Postgres): `docker-compose up -d`.
 8. Initialize the database: `yarn run db:migrate`.
 9. Populate the database: `yarn run db:seed`.
 10. Start the Node app: `yarn dev`.

 #### Installing Postgres
 Even though our actual Postgres instance runs in a Docker container, we need to install Postgres to install the official `pg` Node package.
 MacOS and Linux users can install Postgres via [Homebrew](https://brew.sh), and Linux users can use `apt`.
-Windows users will need to download the Postgres 11.5 installer from [here](https://www.postgresql.org/download/windows/), run the installer, and add the Postgres bin to the PATH environment variable.
+Windows users will need to download the Postgres 17.6 installer，run the installer, and add the Postgres bin to the PATH environment variable.

 #### Windows Build Instructions
 1. Run the Windows Powershell as administrator.